Shin Se-kyung: 1998–2009: Beginnings as a child actress

 Shin made her entertainment debut at eight years old in 1998 when she was featured on the cover and poster for Seo Taiji's solo album Take Five.
-As a child actress, Shin Se Kyung was already known to Koreans for her appearance in the popular children's show Ppo Ppo Ppo, which also starred Big Bang's G-Dragon.
+As a child actress, Shin was already known to Koreans for her appearance in the popular children's show Popopo, which also starred Big Bang's G-Dragon.
 She spent her childhood hosting children shows.

 After a small part in My Little Bride, she subsequently had starring roles in Cinderella, omnibus films Acoustic and Five Senses of Eros, as well as a well-received turn as the younger version of Princess Cheonmyeong in Queen Seondeok.